 From September 2012, schools have a statutory obligation to publish details of their Pupil Premium allocation, use and impact.
 Schools, head teachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 Source DfE website.
 Further, OFSTED will 'pay particular attention to how schools are using the pupil premium to improve pupils' achievement'.
 Listed below is a detailed breakdown of how the school has used the funding for those who are eligible to receive the Pupil Premium.

-We received £17,156 for pupil premium.
-This has been used to provide sensory OT sessions for two pupils and to provide extra staff support for our children who require additional support due to their complex needs which create barriers to their learning.
+We received £15,550 for pupil premium.
+This has been used to provide sensory OT sessions for two pupils and to provide extra staff support for our children who require additional support due to their complex needs, which create barriers to their learning.

-IEP targets show that pupils continue to make as good progress as their peers.
-During the Autumn Term whole school IEP analysis for communication showed 92% of children achieving their targets with pupil premium children achieving 93%.
-For literacy 83% and 82% respectively and for PSD 73% and 75%.
-For literacy pupil premium pupils are achieving 82% of their targets compared to 83% for whole school.
+During the Autumn Term whole school IEP analysis for communication showed 79% of children achieving their targets with pupil premium children achieving 80%.
+For literacy 80% and 82% respectively and for PSD 84% and 80%.

-2017/2018 we received £12,862 in sports funding.
-Over this year we have a focus in the school development plan on the integration of therapy into PE sessions and across the school curriculum.
-As a result over the last two terms we have seen an increase in the number of IEP achieved targets for physical and independence rise from 67% to 82%.
+2018/2019 We received £12,862 in sports funding.
+Over the year we had a focus on the integration of therapy into PE sessions and across the school curriculum.
+As a result, over the last two terms we have seen an increase in the number of IEP achieved targets for physical and independence rise from 67% to 82%.

-Overall this money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities (60% of budget).
-This additional support has enabled pupils taking part in these activities to have an enriched experience.
+Overall, this money has been used to provide additional staff support for PE, hydrotherapy and KS2 swimming to help reduce the physical barriers our pupils have to overcome to access any physical activities (80% of budget).
+This additional support has enabled pupils to take part in a higher level of physical activity.

 All the pupils at Saxon Wood access the National Curriculum.
 This is differentiated to meet their physical and learning needs.